 Loss of mobile phone

 In case of loss of your mobile phone or smartphone, you must immediately contact your operator to have your line suspended.
+You don't have to file a complaint with the police or the gendarmerie.
 You can have your device replaced if you have insurance.
-You don't have to file a complaint with the police or the gendarmerie.
+We present you with the information you need to know.

 Reach your operator